vmware-tanzu/tanzu-dev-portal/content/practices/outcome-oriented-roadmap/index.md

    Tip: If no vision statement has been created, make sure the team is aligned by adding a 15 min vision exercise (Practice coming soon!) to the agenda.
    {{% /callout %}}

+   Summarize the strategy for achieving this vision to ensure collective understanding.

 1. Brainstorm Outcomes (10 minutes)

-   In groups of 3, quickly generate potential outcomes to achieve the vision using large post-it notes or the outcomes cards (either printed out or in a Miro board).
+   In groups of 3, quickly generate potential outcomes (that are in alignment with the strategic approach) to achieve the vision using large post-it notes or the outcomes cards, either printed out or in a Miro board.

    Ask the team: “What outcomes do you want to deliver against your vision?
 Try to limit yourself to the next 6-12 months.”